 Depending on the type of property rights guaranteed, all securities can be divided into two main categories:

 According to the established financial practice and Russian law, securities can be issued by different entities:

-Futures, options and other derivatives are not that widely used in the Russian financial system.
+Futures, options and other derivatives are not very widely used in Russian financial system.

 Many situations related to the legal circulation of securities require an independent and professional valuation of securities.